Saicharankalyanam/Document-Aware-Chatbot-using-Groq-AI/README.md

 ## 💡 Use Cases

--AI Tutor / Study Assistant for technical books
+- AI Tutor / Study Assistant for technical books

--nternal documentation Q&A
+- nternal documentation Q&A

--Customer support bot for product manuals
+- Customer support bot for product manuals

--Knowledge base chatbot for any PDF content
+- Knowledge base chatbot for any PDF content